dapperlabs/nba-smart-contracts/README.md

 Some improvements were made to the Topshot contract to reflect some cadence best practices and fix a bug.
 In-depth explanation on the changes and why we made them can be found in our [Blog Post](https://blog.nbatopshot.com/posts/nba-top-shot-smart-contract-improvements)

+## TopShot Locking Contract Overview

+TopShot NFTs can be locked for a duration meaning they are unable to be withdrawn, listed for sale, burned, etc.
+In the NBA TopShot product users are rewarded for locking their moments.

+An NFT may be unlocked after the lock duration has passed, or the contract admin has marked it eligible for unlocking.

+The moment is locked even if expiry has passed until the owner requests it be unlocked.
+The address which owns the locked NFT must make an unlocking transaction once it is eligible.

+### Contracts Honoring the Lock

+- TopShot `withdraw`
+- MarketTopShot relies on the NFT being withdrawn first so no additional code is needed
+- TopShotMarketV3 `listForSale`

 ## License

 The works in these folders